2i2c-org/2i2c-org.github.io/README.md

 This is a brochure website for the International Interactive Computing Collaboration (2i2c).
 It is built from the [academic hugo theme].

+## Where the website is hosted

+This website is **hosted** by GitHub Pages, and we use use Netlify to display previews of the website from PRs.

 ## Building this website locally

 * Install the Hugo extended version from [the latest releases page](https://github.com/gohugoio/hugo/releases)